- This event has passed.

-SAVE THE DATE: Athletes Without Limits US Team Trip to Inaugural 2022 Virtus Americas Regional Games (Brazil)
+SAVE THE DATE: AWL US Team Trip to Inaugural 2022 Virtus Americas Games (Brazil) Cancelled by Organizers

 The 2022 Virtus Americas Regional Games will be held in Sao Paulo, Brazil.
 This multi-sport event will take place at the Brazilian Paralympic Training Center from 18 to 23 September 2022.
 To date sports include: Athletics/Track, Basketball, Futsal, Table Tennis, Taekwondo, and Swimming.

-Virtus would like to congratulate CBDI – Confederação Brasileira de Desportos para Deficientes Intelectuais (Brazilian Confederation of Sports for the Intellectual Disabled) as the successful National Member Organisation.
+Virtus would like to congratulate CBDI – Confedera Brasileira de Desportos para Deficientes Intelectuais (Brazilian Confederation of Sports for the Intellectual Disabled) as the successful National Member Organisation.

 There are 16 nations currently represented in the Virtus Americas region.
 This first Regional Games will showcase the very best athlete talents representing their countries, competing for medals and achieving personal best performances.